izhanhernandez/devops-coding-callenge/DECISIONS.md

 - Checked that the app was responsive and functional:
   ![](image/DECISIONS/1683715472927.png)
 - Decided to use GitHub Actions for simplicity since both the original repo and my fork are both in GitHub and the integration will be faster and easier
-- Created a `build-and-deploy.yml` file to define the GitHub actions pipeline with the following steps:
+- Created a `build-and-deploy.yml` GitHub Actions file to define the actions pipeline with the following steps:
   - First we configure the environment
     ![](image/DECISIONS/1683726495624.png)
   - We choose Discord as the notification channel but any other communication tool would work too (Slack, Teams...).
 The hyperlink in the message redirects to the GitHub Actions build to see all the step reports and console outputs